Hatchibombotar/bundlepacks-addon/readme.md

 ## Limitations
 There are some items that are unable to be stored inside bundlepacks due to technical limitations.
 A sound plays if the item doesn't work and a message will appear in chat.

-## Installation
-- Requires the Beta APIs Toggle to be enabled.